The Politics of Law in Late Medieval and Renaissance Italy: Forty Years On

 Lauro Martines is a professor emeritus at the University of California, Los Angeles.

 Lawrin Armstrong is a professor at the Center for Medieval Studies, cross-appointed to the Departments of History and Economics, at the University of Toronto.

-Julius Kirshner is a professor emeritus in the Department of History at the University of Chicago.
+Julius Kirshner is an emeritus professor of Medieval and Renaissance History at the University of Chicago.

 Table of contents